Dr Monica Green

-PhD in Health Services Research/Public Health, Charles Darwin University, expected completion 2021; Masters of Public Health, University of Queensland, 1998
+PhD in Health Services Research/Public Health, Charles Darwin University, 2021; Masters of Public Health, University of Queensland, 1998

 - Towards systematic monitoring of the experiences of care of Aboriginal and Torres Strait Islander people with cancer

 - Green, M., Cunningham, J., Anderson, K., Griffiths, K., & Garvey, G. (2021).
 Measuring cancer care experiences of Aboriginal and Torres Strait Islander people in Australia: trial of a new approach that privileges patient voices.
 Patient Experience Journal, 8, 2(Article 9).
 DOI 10.35680/2372-0247.1585.

 - Green, M., Cunningham, J., Anderson, K., Griffiths, K., & Garvey, G. (2021).
 Measuring health care experiences that matter to Indigenous people in Australia with cancer: identifying critical gaps in existing tools.
 International Journal for Equity in Health, 20(100). https://doi.org/10.1186/s12939-021-01433-2

 - Green, M., Anderson, K., Griffiths, K., Garvey, G., & Cunningham, J. (2018).
 Understanding Indigenous Australians' experiences of cancer care: stakeholders' views on what to measure and how to measure it.
 BMC Health Services Research, 18(1), 982. https://doi.org/10.1186/s12913-018-3780-8